Xuan-L/stars-laboratory.github.io/Gnews.md

 ### Recent News and Updates

+* January 2021: PhD student Yuxuan Li won the Best Poster Award in the 5th International Workshop on Biomedical Informatics with Optimization and Machine Learning (BOOM) in Conjunction with 29th International Joint Conference on Artificial Intelligence (IJCAI).
+Congratulations!
+* November 2020: Our group gave multiple invited talks at 2020 Virtual INFORMS Annual Meeting.
+* October 2020: Our paper "A Blockchain-based G-code Protection Approach for Cyber-Physical Security in Additive Manufacturing" has been accepted by ASME Journal of Computing and Information Science in Engineering.
+* October 2020: Our paper "An Integrated Manifold Learning Approach for High Dimensional Data Feature Extractions and its Applications to Online Process Monitoring of Additive Manufacturing" has been accepted IISE Transactions.
 * March 2020: Undergraduate student Jackson Baker's paper, mentored by Dr. Liu, won the second place in the 2020 IISE Southcentral Regional Undergraduate Technical Paper Competition.
 Congratulations!
 * March 2020: Dr. Liu gave a seminar in the Department of Statistics at Oklahoma State University.
 * December 2019: The senior design team mentored by Dr. Liu won the IEM senior design poster competition.
 Congratulations!